JDElite Flowchart Builder User Guide

 • Delete key from the keyboard

-• Mouse click outside any graph element cancels all selections, except for pointing a paste location.
+• Mouse click outside any graph element cancels all selections, except if pointing a paste location.

 Flowcharts represent the steps of algorithms, processes or workflows, vizualising the structure of the problems or tasks.

-The template shown below represents the steps of a bank transaction.
+The template shown below represents a bank transaction process.

-Please note that when you select(click) a popup handle, the handles that potentially allow a connection on all the nodes will show up lightly highlighted.
-The connection is accepted when the connection line dragged by the mouse reached one of them and the highlight color changes to darker blue.
+Note that when selecting(clicking) a popup handle, the handles that potentially allow a connection between certain nodes will become lightly highlighted.
+The connection is accepted when the connection line dragged by the mouse reaches one of these handles and the highlight color changes to a darker blue.

-When moving the mouse over the node, two editable areas are visualized under the cursor: the node name and the node text content.
-Double-clicking at any of them, the corresponding text field is open, accepting the keyboard input.
+When moving the mouse over the node, two editable areas are visualized under the cursor: the node name field and the node text content field.
+When double-clicking on any of them, the corresponding text field opens, accepting the keyboard input.

-The editing of these fields can be done also from the Properties dialog that is invoked from the context menu by right clicking on the node.
-Additional text can be attached to the node above and/or below:
+The editing of these fields can also be done within the Properties dialog that is invoked from the context menu on the node.
+Additional text can be attached to the node above and/or below its shape:

-From the Properties dialog you can also edit the node colors, add/remove an icon, and hide/unhide the node name:
+The Properties dialog also allows changes to the node colors, adding or removing an icon, as well as hiding or unhiding the node name:

-Resizing the nodes horizontally and vertically is easy by mouse dragging one of the sides or one of the corners.
-You can reset the extra sizes either individually by node's context menu or globally by the canvas context menu:
+Resizing the nodes horizontally and vertically is easily achieved by mouse dragging one of the sides or one of the corners.
+The larger sizes can be reset either individually from the node context menu or globally from the canvas context menu:

-The data flow direction for flowcharts can be either top to bottom or left to right, and can be changed or switched back and forth at any time by double clicking at the flipping arrow button in the block on the right of the screen above the palette.
+The data flow direction in flowcharts is either top to bottom or left to right, and can be changed or switched back and forth at any time by double clicking the flipping arrow button in the box on the right of the screen above the palette.
 The flow direction can be changed from the Settings dialog as well.

 - Vertical